 The US Highways ’26 font is an update of the US Highways Old Style font, copyright © 2000 Bruce S. Crindlebaugh, licensed and updated with permission.

-Since Oregon doesn’t use it, and because it isn’t approved anymore, I won’t be using Clearview or a derivative on this site.
+Since the state of Oregon doesn’t officially use it, and because I refuse to acknowledge its reapproval by the FHWA, I won’t be using Clearview or a derivative on this site.